liikeuforever/serf-arm/README.md

 ```
 Streaming error-bound compressor.

-## How to generate project buildsystem
+## How to generate project build-system
 `cmake -DCMAKE_BUILD_TYPE=release -B build`

 ## How to build Serf and test